hbctraining/Training-modules/new_basic_shell/02_shell_basics.md

 > File/directory/program names with spaces in them do not work in unix, use characters like hyphens or underscores instead.

 We can now move our backed up file in to this directory.
 We can move files around using the command `mv`.
+The usage for this command is `mv source_file destination` (look familiar?
+It's the same format as the cp command!).
 Enter this command:

 ```bash
 $ mv *copy.fq backup